lrodero/onodrim/README.md

 **Is that all?** No :) .
 - Onodrim implements several mechanisms (conditional parameter generation, parameters grouping...) that bring a lot of flexibility when defining your experiments configuration.
 - It also allows to organize the results in handy tables for easy analysis.
-- Besides, it helps to keep (well organized) copies of all jobs, their configurations and results.
+- Besides, it helps to keep well organized copies of all jobs, their configurations and results.
 Onodrim takes care of this when you delegate it the execution of jobs (automatic execution).
+Even more, it can reuse results so it is not needed to run again jobs whose results were already obtained (e.g. in case the execution of some set was interrupter and/or some specific jobs failed).

 A more detailed description of how to use Onodrim is available in the [Onodrim wiki in github](https://github.com/lrodero/onodrim/wiki).